Courses: Standards for Teaching, Syllabus and Assessment

 A home examination (hjemmeeksamen) is a written paper that students work on within a given time frame, usually towards the end of the semester.
 The topic is given or approved by the course teacher.
 The teaching of several parallel courses makes home examinations a rather impractical form of assessment for students who receive more than one home examination at the same time.
 To prevent this form of assessment from taking excessive time from other courses students are taking, the duration is limited to 72-78 hours (not including Saturdays, Sundays or public holidays) between receipt of the examination question paper and the submission of the answer paper.
 On a 10-credit course, the paper should be maximum 15 pages of 2300 characters without spaces.
 In the course description, the department may determine a minimum number of pages and possibly a lower maximum number than the standards allow for.

 A two- to six-hour home examination in Inspera.
 If all aids are permitted, this kind of examination may be preferable to a written examination (skoleeksamen).
 In order to limit the possibility of the candidate collaborating with others, the most suitable type of examination will be written work such as an essay.
 The question(s) should be designed to minimize the chances of plagiarism and help from others; they may for example be based on a topical theme in a video or audio case.
 If it is desirable to give several short questions, such as multiple choice, the number of questions should fill the time available to make it difficult for the candidate to collaborate with others.
+In addition, the questions can be created in sections, with random pull of questions from each section or presentation of the questions in random order.

 b) Continuous assessment (integrert vurdering)